Focus groups on views about kunika

 (Male focus group)

 They went on to explain why some people nevertheless practise kunika, either by choice (for example, because of competition between wives, or desire for more children) or as a consequence of frequent sexual contact.
-A paper describing the focus groups and their findings is in preparation.

 “Women do kunika for competition.
 They gather a lot of children quickly so that they may benefit from inheritance.”
 (Male focus group)